thinkholic/react-radio/README.md

     ]
     ```

- * children - if the component specifies children, the radio group children will not be generated from `items`, but will be what you specify in the `children` prop
+ * children - if the `RadioGroup` component specifies children, the radio group children will not be generated from `items`, but will be what you specify in the `children` prop

 If you have a ref to the `react-radio` component, you can also call `group.getValue()` to get the current value of the radio group.